qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

   * Drag your sample info file into the box to upload your files
   * Your uploaded samples will appear under the "Files" section
-  * You can currently upload
+  * You can currently upload biom tables, .fastq files, .fastq.gz files, among others.

-    * Sequencing data in the following formats: .fastq, .fast.qz, .fna with .qual, .fasta with .qual, and .sff
+  For a full list check the upload page of any study.

-      * *Note: You must include .qual files for the submission of .fasta and .fna files*
+    * *Note that '.zip' files can not be processed.*

-    * Metadata in the following formats: .txt (tab-separated), .tsv, and .xlsx
+    * *Note that '.fasta' and '.fna' files require '.qual' files for submission.*
-    * Feature tables in the following format: .biom
+    * *Note that '.txt. files must be tab separated and require the extension .txt.*

   * **Delete selected files**: Delete a file with the selected boxes
   * **Go to study description**: Link to the study description page